 - Failure to monitor patient’s condition while administering drugs

-The victim of failure to administer drugs may claim following damages:
+The victim of a failure to administer drugs may claim the following damages:

 - Past medical care expenses